nathanenglehart/nathanenglehart.github.io/t-test.md

 If one's determined T value is greater than its corresponding value on the T distribution table, one should reject the null hypothesis.
 If one's determined T value is less than its correpsonding value on the T distribution table, one should accept the null hypothesis, meaning that our test found no significant relationship between variables. \
 \
 For example, in the One Sample T-Test example, we found a T value of 7.4096 which is greater than 3.291, the value for the 99.9% confidence interval (with alpha = 0.0005) for more than 1000 degrees of freedom.
 As such, we can reject the null hypothesis, meaning there is a statistically significant difference in the average amount of time Americans watch tv per day according to U.S. News & World Report and the average amount of time respondents watch tv per day according to the 2021 GSS. \
 \
+Similarly, in the Two Sample T-Test example, we found a T value of -1.403427, the absolute value of which is greater than the value for alpha = 0.2 on the 80% confidence interval for more than 1000 degrees of freedom.
+Therefore, for the 0.20 level of significance, we can reject the null hypothesis meaning we can be 80% confident that there is a statistically significant difference in the average amount of time Americans of the male and female sex watch tv per day.
+However, for lower levels of significance, we cannot reject the null hypothesis. \
+\
 Code available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/t-test">https://github.com/nathanenglehart/t-test</a>.